 That sentiment is echoed in all 10 medical missions and 17 educational ministries of the Episcopal Diocese of Jerusalem, Presiding Bishop Michael Curry and his group learned March 27 as they visited three of those locations.

-The day began at the Jerusalem Princess Basma Center, on the Mount of Olives in East Jerusalem, which works to empower children with disabilities and their families and help them integrate into the wide society.
+The day began at the Jerusalem Princess Basma Centre, on the Mount of Olives in East Jerusalem, which works to empower children with disabilities and their families and help them integrate into the wide society.
 The center concentrates on physical rehabilitation but also works on certain mental disabilities and tries to empower mothers to aid in their children’s rehabilitation.
 It is one of the four major rehabilitation centers in Palestine.

 Children from the West Bank and Gaza stay at the center with their mothers for two to three weeks of intensive therapy, while those from Jerusalem come for daily sessions.
 Mothers become “shadow therapists,” learning how to help their children, and they leave the center with an individual care plan, according to Ibrahim Faltas, general director.
 The Episcopal Church’s United Thank Offering and the Islamic Development Bank paid for the renovation of the Child Rehabilitation Department.